-Do you remember Amy Winehouse alive?
-Every day dozens of virtual bouquets of flowers are placed in the comments to her songs, the elegies dense of pathos periodically published on the Internet cry the destiny that stopped a brilliant artist.
-But the eccentric girl, her unequivocal voice, do you remember them?
+Do you remember Amy Winehouse when she was alive?
+Every day, dozens of virtual bouquets of flowers are placed in the comments under her songs online, the elegies that are periodically published on the Internet cry out their anguish at the fate that stopped a brilliant artist in her tracks.
+But the eccentric girl herself, her unique, distinct voice; do you remember them?

-I listened to that song again, by chance.
-That song began to circulate in 2007, and I never listened to it with real attention, perhaps influenced by the considerations related to her premature death.
-I didn’t realize how particular that was.
-You Know I’m No Good, caught among Youtube recommendations, stands out with its vital charge and the intensity of its feelings.
+I listened to this song again recently, quite by chance.
+The song was released and found popularity in 2007, but I never listened to it with any real attention.
+Perhaps I had been negatively influenced by the storyline that ultimately led to her premature death.
+But I clearly didn’t realise how relevant it was.
+You Know I’m No Good, waiting for me among my Youtube recommendations, stands out from the pack with the intensity of its feelings.

-The album from which it is extracted, Back to Black, had launched Amy among the greatest British musicians: it is the first British artist to win 5 Grammy Awards in one night on February 10, 2008, when the album triumphs in Best Vocal pop album category.
-With a sale of 3,580,000 copies only in the UK, it is now the second best-selling album in the country in the 21st century and the thirteenth ever.
+The album from which it comes, Back to Black, had launched Amy to huge success, lauded as being among the greatest British musicians.
+She became the first British artist to win 5 Grammy Awards in one night on February 10th, 2008, when the album won Best Pop Vocal album.
+With a sale of 3,580,000 copies in the UK alone, it is now the second best-selling album in the country in the 21st century, and the thirteenth ever.

 Meet you dowstairs in the bar and hurt,

 Your rolled up sleeves in your skull t-shirt,

 You say ‘What did you do with him today?’,